ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 I.e. to the mountpoint of the backend that contains parentKey.
 `parentKey` is already an inout-type argument, since we use both it's value and metadata to return some information.

-> @markus2330 and @atmaxinger find this behavior very unexpected
+This behaviour was found very unexpected by @markus2330 and @atmaxinger.

 "Fewer keys":

-IMO this is simply a bug in the "nothing changed" logic.
+@kodebach considers this simply a bug in the "nothing changed" logic.
-It is just a matter of copying the keys from `backendData->keys`, so they are actually there and we don't just assume they are there.
+A partial solution would be to copy the keys from `backendData->keys`, so they are actually there, and we don't just assume they are there.
-It is only a partial solution.
-You still need an extra step to make this work:
+Still some extra steps are required to make this work:

 ```c
 TEST_F (Simple, NothingToDo2)